 Treating livestock waste at its source isn’t just common sense – it makes economic sense:

-- Substantially reduced clean water compliance costs to the tax payer
+- Substantially reduced clean water costs to the taxpayer

-- Avoidance of future costs to pre-treat drinking water due to nitrate contamination
+- Avoidance of future costs to treat drinking water to remove nitrates

 - Increased economic activity and improved quality of life in “upstream” rural communities